General Reviews

 ~ Mike L., North Carolina

-I met Margo and Arnie in 2012 for the first time.
+I met Margo and the late Arnie Zann in 2012 for the first time.
 Thruth be told, I got in contact with them two years earlier but, due personal problems, I wasn’t be able to attend the workshop scheduled for August 2010.
 In June 2012 I took a part in the Provence workshop.
 I perfectly remember the moment when I arrived at the accommodation, les mas des capelans, after a long trip (over than 400 miles); I felt part of a big family.
 This is one of the most important things.
 These are Margo and Arnie.
 This is the BCPA’s Family workshops.

 Photographically speaking, "The Marnies” completely changed not only the way I make photographs but the entire concept of photography in my personal world.
 Photography is the making of sensations, emotions, sweetnesses ...
 Photography is a romantic melody played throughout the narrow streets of a small Italian village.
 Photography is a glass of wine breathing the sea breeze in the morning.
 Photography is carnival festival, full of coloured masks ...
 Photography is the fog along the canals in Venice.
 Photography isn’t made of diagrams, ISO and megapixels ...